karmaniverous/s3-streamlogger/readme.md

 `S3StreamTransport` wraps `S3StreamLogger` into a [`winston` transport](https://github.com/winstonjs/winston/blob/master/docs/transports.md) for an easy developer experience.
 See below for an implementation example.

-This project is a TypeScript refactor of the original [s3-streamlogger](http://github.com/coggle/s3-streamlogger) package.
-It has a modern project architecture and offers some new features, but is otherwise a drop-in replacement for the original package.
+This project is a TypeScript refactor of the original [`s3-streamlogger`](http://github.com/coggle/s3-streamlogger) package.
+It has a modern project architecture and offers some new features, **but is otherwise a drop-in replacement for the original package!**

 ## Using `S3StreamLogger`